 Capodimonte Fleur de Lis Mark - First Version

 This is the first mark used by Capodimonte in the mid-1700s at the Royal Factory in Naples established by King Charles VII.
 Prior to this mark being stamped on wares ranging from figurines to tableware, pieces made by Capodimonte were all unmarked.
 This marking was usually stamped in either blue or gold on the bottom of pieces made during this era.
 Some pieces were impressed or incised with a similar mark.
 Most examples with this stamping are considered to be rarities and are held in private collections or museums.
-They are seldomly found by collectors on the secondary market today.
+They are seldom found by collectors on the secondary market today.

 02 of 05